Skip to Main Content

 Lipomas are benign fat-filled tumors that evolve slowly and are generally nothing to worry about for your feline friend.
-Our Vets in Lebanon vets explain what cat lipomas are and how they are diagnosed and managed.
+Our vets in Lebanon vets explain what cat lipomas are and how they are diagnosed and managed.

-What Is a Cat Lipoma?
+What is a Cat Lipoma?

 Lipomas are generally known as fatty tumors in animals.